Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

-On the CubeSat standard, do we need to be able to operate as board 0?
+On the CSKB standard, do we need to be able to operate as board 0?
 That affects board layout.

 Which power hookups do we need?